Virginia Graeme Baker Pool and Spa Safety Act: Compliance

-As of December 19, 2008, it became unlawful to manufacture for sale, offer for sale, distribute in commerce or import into the United States any pool/spa product that is not within conformity to the new pool/spa safety rule, 15 U.S.C. § 2068(a), or the new drain standards, ASME/ANSI A112.19.8.
+As of December 19, 2008, it became unlawful to manufacture for sale, offer for sale, distribute in commerce or import into the United States any pool or spa product that is not within conformity to the new pool/spa safety rule, 15 U.S.C. § 2068(a), or the new drain standards, ASME/ANSI A112.19.8.

 Any person who knowingly manufactures, sells, distributes or imports a device of noncompliance shall face penalties up to the maximum of $1.825 million.
 Congress is considering raising this amount to $10 million per offense.
 Imprisonment is also allowed for this offense, however sentencing term guidelines are not outlined.
 Criminal and civil penalties could also ensue if any person knowingly does not report the practice of another manufacturing, selling, distributing or importing a noncompliance product.

 Pools and spas that are not in operation on December 19, 2008, do not need to meet the new safety standards until they intend to reopen.